jrihon/Ducque/README.md

             The chemistry that defines the prompted nucleotide or the chemistry that is involved with said chemistry
                 Example: --id DNA

+        --comformation CONFORMATION
+            The conformation that denotes the nucleic acid.
+Used to name the output .json file.
+Used when building the complementary strand.
+            NB : for the leading strand, I typically use a conformation that is the most stable.
+                The complementary strand is then fitted onto the leading strand.
+                Example: --conformation 2endo
+                Example: --conformation 1-4boat

         --moiety MOIETY
             The moiety that the structure defines.
 Should either be "nucleoside" or "linker"
                 Example: --moiety nucleoside